IT ALL STARTED IN 1949

-George, a first generation immigrant from Italy, introduced pizza to the area for the first time, as well as chicken caciatorre or "drunken chicken", which later became our signature dish as well as our logo!
+George, a first-generation immigrant from Italy, introduced pizza to the area for the first time, as well as chicken cacciatore or "drunken chicken", which later became our signature dish as well as our logo!

-Fred was a natural bartender, working next to the main building in a beer bar called the Canteen, which later was lifted from it's foundation and moved just south of the restaurant and now has become my brother Micheal's workshop "The Woodplane".
+Fred was a natural bartender, working next to the main building in a beer bar called the Canteen, which later was lifted from its foundation and moved just south of the restaurant and now has become my brother Michael's workshop "The Wood Plane".

 Ray bartended as well as learned to cook through the years and eventually bought the business from George and Flo in the mid-fifties with Fred.

-My father and mother, Phyllis, were married in 1957.
+My father, Ray, and my mother, Phyllis, were married in 1957.
 My mother first waited tables but became an integral part of the kitchen and cooked for over thirty years while raising a family of four.